1368523457/OpenDenovo/README.md

 # OpenDenovo
-this is a denovo software for bioinformatics
+this is a denovo software for bioinformatics (try working)